-The New Testament passages that mandate total forgiveness are insanely comprehensive and leave no legitimate wiggle-room for compromise (Matthew 18:21-35, Mark 11:25, Colossians 3:13, 1st Peter 2:18-21).
+Without question the hardest of all the hard things God’s people are called to do is to forgive.
+The New Testament passages that mandate total forgiveness are insanely comprehensive and leave no legitimate wiggle-room for compromise on the subject (Matthew 18:21-35, Mark 11:25, Colossians 3:13, 1st Peter 2:18-21).
 These requirements go so far as to teach that our being forgiven by God hinges on our willingness to forgive others.
 Furthermore, Hebrews 12:15 tells us that if unforgiveness is allowed to harden into bitterness that bitterness will not just defile (taint, corrupt, ruin) the bitter person but the people they love as well.

-Over the course of the last fifteen years or so I have had several “opportunities” to forgive people who really did not deserve to be forgiven.
-Mostly because few of them were actually sorry.
+Over the course of the last fifteen years or so I have been “blessed” with several “opportunities” to forgive people who legitimately did not deserve to be forgiven.
 These were not small slights like having my feelings hurt, being overlooked in a social situation or being ignored by someone I felt should care about me.
 Each experience was extremely personal and painful.
-I am not going to share the details of any of them.
-All you really need to know is that all the situations demanded more of me than I honestly thought I was capable of giving at the time.
+To my knowledge, none of the people were actually sorry for what they did.
+I won’t share the details but all you really need to know is that all the situations demanded more of me than I honestly thought I was capable of giving at the time.

-Through that I learned that there are steps that must be followed for the process of forgiveness to work itself out.
-If any aspects of the process is skipped or glossed over the forgiveness will be incomplete and our feelings towards the person who hurt us will harden into bitterness.
+Through those situations I learned there are steps that must be followed for the process of forgiveness to work itself out.
+These things don’t need to be done in a particular order.
+However, if any parts of the process are skipped or glossed over the forgiveness will be incomplete and our feelings towards the person who hurt us will harden into bitterness.

 Recognize that forgiveness is a process rather than an event-